By Arthur Teboul//Updated /8 min read/Roundup

 MacDown is a native Cocoa editor with a classic split-pane layout: write on the left, preview on the right.
 Free and open-source under the MIT license.
 Lightweight by modern standards since it avoids Chromium entirely.
 The editing experience is straightforward — no WYSIWYG inline rendering, but the side-by-side preview updates as you type.

 The maintenance concern is real.
 Updates are infrequent.
 No native Apple Silicon build — it runs through Rosetta 2.
 No Mermaid.
-Future macOS compatibility is uncertain, and the gap between MacDown and actively maintained alternatives widens with every macOS release that introduces new system APIs, security requirements, and architectural changes that unmaintained applications cannot adopt.
+Future macOS compatibility is uncertain.
+Every new macOS release ships new APIs, new security requirements, and architectural changes.
+Unmaintained apps fall further behind with every cycle.
 Still functional today.
 Treat it as a legacy option rather than a long-term investment.
 Considering switching?
 Our MacDown alternative guide evaluates five modern replacements.

 What Are the Best Markdown Note-Taking Apps for Mac?